4ndrej/Hunter/README.md

 # The Hunter

 ## The big mother is weak now.
 Fading.
 They say she could be sick.
 I really don't know.
 It sent us fewer beams yesterday.
 And today she have to fight with that dark cloud.

+## The Legend said this is just another cycle.
+The Legend.
+Only fool will trust an old legend.

-We were scared.
+## We are scared.

 ![Tree trunk](https://www.richard-vanek.eu/wp-content/uploads/2016/10/2016-10-08-4773-e.web_.jpg)